 Let it go as soon as you’ve felt it give way; even if it droops a bit, it will heal in time.
 Read the article Super cropping marijuana plants for more info

-Monster Cropping (a.k.a. flowering clones) is new method of growing that one of our members brought to my attention.
-Monster Cropping essentially involves taking clones from flowering marijuana plants, and then rooting those clones.
+Monster Cropping (a.k.a. flowering clones) is a new method of growing that one of our members brought to my attention.
+Monster Cropping essentially involves taking clones from flowering marijuana plants and then rooting those clones.

 Flowering plants typically aren’t a source for clones, and most experts will tell you that it goes against most rules of cannabis cultivation.
 Even so, the science behind Monster Cropping is legitimate, and you will certainly enjoy the results.
 Read the article Monster cropping marijuana plants for more info

 Low-stress training is the gentle way to train